GeoRath/Climate-680/index.md

 ## _Geoffrey Rath_

 ## Introduction
 The primary focus of my project is on sea surface height in the tropics between 15N-15S, as the tropics are a major location of upwelling of colder water from the deep ocean.
 Study of the tropical ocean may become even more critical as the impacts that anthropogenic warming may increase the area of the ocean classified as tropical waters.
 Sea surface height research is well documented but zooming in on the tropics and utilizing satellite data allows for clearer visualization of oceanic behavior and relationships.
+Relevant articles and citations to sea surface height will be included in the _References and Relevant Articles_ section below.
+Sea surface height varies globally and has far reaching impacts across the globe, these variations can be caused by wind stress, temperature fluctuations, as well as upwelling from the deep ocean.

 Sea surface height is an important indicator of anthropogenic climate change and is a crucial element in flood mitigation, especially with around 80 percent of the global population living within 60 miles of the ocean.
-Rising ocean levels can and do cause billions of dollars in damage as well as posing a significant threat to human life as extreme flooding increases due to climate change.
+Sea level rise is being impcated both from an increase in sea surface temperature, SST, and melting sea ice.
+Warmer ocean waters cause water the ocean to expand and sea levels to rise, in addition global warming is melting sea ice as well as impacting ice formation on the poles which has added volume to the ocean and raised sea levels (Bamber; Hamlington et al 2016; WCRP) Rising ocean levels can and do cause billions of dollars in damage as well as posing a significant threat to human life as extreme flooding increases due to climate change.

 An El Nino Southern Oscillation (ENSO) index will be used for comparison and to explore how sea surface height behaves during El Nino, La Nina, and Neutral conditions.